Guide: Create a landing page, test it, go live

 b) Who do you want to talk to?

 The best landing page is useless if it ignores the target group.
-Therefore: Think carefully Who you're building the site for and what that person needs to take action.
-Appropriate speech is particularly important here.
+Therefore: Think carefully about who you’re building the site for and what that person needs to take action.
+Appropriate address is particularly important here.

 Typical questions that will help you:

-• What does this person already know?
-What else doesn't she know?
+- What does this person already know?
+What don’t they know yet?

-• What pain does the visitor want to solve or what desire (=need) does he have?
+- What pain does the visitor want to solve, or what desire (=need) do they have?

-• What doubts or expectations does he bring with him?
+- What doubts or expectations do they bring with them?

-• What motivates visitors to keep reading?
-On the other hand, what would lead to jumping off?
+- What motivates visitors to keep reading?
+What would lead them to leave?

-Don't create a one-size-fits-all offer.
-Instead, create a formulated persona that you will then convince.
-Not all features, questions, wishes, thoughts that you write down need to be included on the landing page later.
+Don’t create a one-size-fits-all offer.
+Instead, create a detailed persona that you will then convince.
+Not all features, questions, wishes and thoughts that you write down need to be included on the landing page later.
 However, they help you to thoroughly understand the target person and then choose the right way to address them.
 Act like an author who works out the entire backstory of a novel character.

 Example of a persona: